-- visionary work
+- visionary leadership,

-- engaging the public
+- engaging the public.

 Founded in 1990 by survivors and their allies, WSCADV is a non-profit 501(c)3 network of domestic violence programs.
 Our member programs work tirelessly across the state to help survivors towards safety and freedom.